mezcel/electron-container/README.md

 ### Intended user:

-* local intranet or ad-hoc networks
+* Local intranet or ad-hoc networks
-* absolutely trusted private networks
+* Absolutely trusted private networks
-* servers hosted on mobile devices with NodeJs server
+* Servers hosted on mobile devices with NodeJs server
-* 1-8 Clients who turn off application when not using it
+* 1-8 Clients who will turn off application when not using it

 ### Key Features: